 When a hire car is approved the full cost of the hire of the vehicle will be met by the University for the agreed period of placement.
 Hire cars will only be approved on condition that the driver is willing to carry other named students as passengers.

-Students are required to pay any motoring fines incurred during the hire period of the car.
-Students are responsible for returning the car with the fuel level specified by Enterprise at the start of the hire.
+Students are required to pay any motoring fines and associated administrative costs incurred during the hire period of the car.

 In the event of a breakdown, phone – 0800 316 0977

 In the event of an accident or damage to an Enterprise hire car, the driver must do the following:

 - Avoid admitting liability e.g. don’t say that was my fault.